6 Causes of High DHEA (& DHEA-S) Levels in Women + How to Lower it

 If your prolactin level is elevated studies have shown that taking certain medications may help lower prolactin and therefore lower DHEA levels.

 #5.
 Hypersensitivity to DHEA & Androgens at the Cellular Level

 I've included this topic on the list because it's very important but not necessarily a cause of high DHEA.

-Instead this condition may lead to high normal levels of DHEA and DHEA-s accompanied with symptoms associated with high DHEA (all of those we discussed above).
+Instead, this condition may lead to high normal levels of DHEA and DHEA-s accompanied by symptoms associated with high DHEA (all of those we discussed above).

 This can make diagnosis difficult for patients who fit into this spectrum which is why we are discussing it here.

 Basically what is happening in this condition is that your cells become hypersensitive to even normal levels of androgens and DHEA.